 - Increased productivity

-- Healthier, happier employees who are more satisfied with their jobs
+- Healthier, happier employees with higher job satisfaction

 Benefits to employees